mozilla/addons-server/docs/topics/api/reviewers.rst

     :>json string|null files.entries[].mime_category: The mime type category of this file.
 Can be ``image``, ``directory``, ``text`` or ``binary``.
     :>json int|null file.entries[].size: The size in bytes.
     :>json string|null file.entries[].modified: The exact time of the commit, should be equivalent with ``created``.
-    :>json object diff: See the following output with inline comments for a complete description.
+    :>json object|null diff: See the following output with inline comments for a complete description.

     Git patch we're talking about: